cyber00m/frontend/README.md

 the flight will be streamed to FlightGear, and we will use FlightGear as a streamer and not as a simulator connection is directed between frontend and agent

+## View Model

+Abstraction for the view and for the model
+The view model gives commands to the Model
+Send notification/events to the view
+View + View Model has a data binding between variables. (automatic updates between the view and the view model)

+## View

+Presentation Logic
+UI Components
+The view give commands to the View Model

+## Model

+Get commands from the view model
+Ask for data from the backend
+Send notifications/events to the view model

+## other

+Anomaly detector algorisms should be a plugins-compiled class file use the class loader to load it to the app each would have learned to detect and draw